rgupta1234/openshift-aws-setup/README.md

 ## Overview

-This repo is a set of Ansible automation scripts that:
- - provisions AWS infrastructure
- - deploys Openshift (Origin or Container Platform)
+This is an Ansible auotmation playbook that provisions a small OpenShift environment (1 master, x app nodes) that is suitable for demos and small POCs.
+The playbook can deploy either Origin or Container Platform.

 AWS related configuration can be customised by modifying ```vars/aws-config.yaml```.
 Note that the number of application nodes is configurable, the default is 3.